 - Count your chicks.
-This is the time to count each variety as best you can, distinguishing them by color and markings (they won't look quite like adult patterns yet, but you can get a general idea).
+This is the time to count each variety as best you can, distinguishing them by color and markings (they won't have patterns quite like adults, but you can get a general idea).
 Forget about sexing them at this point.
 Just make sure that everything you ordered is there.

 08 of 11

-Once everyone's out of the box, watch the chicks behavior for a while.
-There is both entertainment value to this, as well as information to be learned.
-When the chicks first arrive, everyone should find the water and the feed within an hour or two.
+Once everyone's out of the box, sit back and watch the chicks behavior for a while.
+There is entertainment value to this as well as information to be learned.
+When the chicks first arrive, they should all find the water and the feed within an hour or two.
 If you see a baby chick wandering around lost and peeping loudly, it's either cold or is having trouble finding water or feed.
-If it's outside the circle of warmth cast by the brooder, you can gently usher it back underneath.
+If it's outside the circle of warmth cast by the heat lamp, you can gently usher it back underneath.

-And you can catch the chick (if you can) and dip its beak in the water again, or put some food on a small piece of cardboard.
-Once one chick's beak is tapping on the cardboard, it attracts more of them, and soon there will be a feeding frenzy.
+You can also try to catch the wayward chick and dip its beak in the water again, or put some food on a small piece of cardboard.
+If the chick begins feeding and tapping its beak on the cardboard, it will attract more of them, and soon there will be a feeding frenzy.
 This is a good technique if you have any worries about chicks eating enough.